-Kurita Europe and AquaChemie DMCC Set up a New Joint Venture Entity to Serve GCC Region | Business
+Kurita Europe and AquaChemie DMCC set up a new joint venture entity to serve GCC region | Business

+"AquaChemie has always strived to become a formidable player in the specialty chemicals space, with >25 per cent year-on-year growth.
+Thus, when Kurita expressed interest in collaborating, we were immediately drawn by their globally trusted brand status, technology leadership, and deep-rooted pleasant Japanese culture," noted Subrato Saha, Director of AquaChemie DMCC, while confirming his company's role in the new enterprise.
+"Kurita focuses on creating value for the water, paper, and process treatment industry and society by providing technologies that reduce water and energy consumption.
+To achieve the sustainability targets of our customers, we rely not only on the technology we have but also on the knowledge of local markets' specific needs.
+This is why the new joint venture is a perfect match for us," said Jordi Verdes, CEO of Kurita EMEA.

+"When two forces combine, their efficiency double.
+With Kurita's technology leadership and AquaChemie's customer-centric approach reinforcing the new joint venture, our customers can now reap the benefits of higher efficiency, water, and energy savings, along with equipment/ process reliability.
+We want to continue expanding our innovative solutions, bring benefits to our customers, and focus on sustainable solutions through 2021 and beyond," said V Anand Kumar, Director of AquaChemie DMCC.
+As most of the new company's chemicals will be manufactured in the GCC region itself, this will inherently reduce input costs and provide better product availability.
+All these factors will allow customers to obtain better plant efficiency, reliability, and utilization at competitive pricing.
+Globally proven technologies, delivered with a deep commitment towards Quality, Health, Safety & Environment, would be a blessing for the region.

 Both Kurita and AquaChemie felt the need for a joint venture operation over the last two years.
-However, it took time to understand each other, doing the thorough due diligence of both parties’ Middle East operations, commercial negotiation, and finalizing the joint venture modalities between the two companies.
+However, it took time to understand each other, doing the thorough due diligence of both parties' Middle East operations, commercial negotiation, and finalizing the joint venture modalities between the two companies.
 The ongoing global COVID-19 pandemic also set the merger back by a few months.
-Notes to Editors About Kurita Europe GmbH Kurita Europe GmbH, headquartered in Ludwigshafen, Germany, provides technologies for water, paper, and process treatment.
+Kurita Europe GmbH, headquartered in Ludwigshafen, Germany, provides technologies for water, paper, and process treatment.

 Founded in 1989, the team consists of 550 employees at 12 different offices in Europe and the Middle East, covering the EMEA (Europe, Middle East, Africa) sales area.
 With production facilities, it contributes to a reliable supply chain for customers.
 Own R&D centers, laboratories, and pilot test plants allow Kurita to develop continuously customized state-of-the-art technologies.
 Kurita Europe is a subsidiary of Kurita Water Industries Ltd., headquartered in Tokyo, Japan.
 Founded in 1949, the Group has over 5,600 employees worldwide, generating a turnover of more than US$2 billion.
 Over 3,000 patents are proof of Kurita's innovative approach to a resource-saving consumption of water.

 For more information, please visit: www.kurita.eu/en.
-About AquaChemie DMCC AquaChemie was established in Dubai, UAE, in late 2008.
+AquaChemie was established in Dubai, UAE, in late 2008.
 Since then, it has expanded its operation all across the GCC region, with a strategic presence in Hong Kong.
 AquaChemie DMCC is its flagship company, managing the chemicals business.

 AquaChemie is into specialty chemicals manufacturing, sales, distribution, services, and bulk terminal operation.
 It has corporate offices, manufacturing facilities, bulk storage terminal, warehouses, a fleet of ISO tanks, and operation skids in GCC countries.
 With a team of over 120 people, driven by expertise, experience, and ethics, AquaChemie is one of the fastest-growing chemicals companies in the Middle East.